drewcsontos/Among-Us-Clone-Unity/README.md

 # Multiplayer Mafia Game made in Unity with Photon

-Note: Sprites not created by Andrew Csontos, all licenses belong to the developer of Among Us: InnerSloth LLC.
+Note: I did not create the majority of these sprites, all licenses belong to the developer of Among Us: InnerSloth LLC.